proscrumdev/battleship-cpp/README.md

 ## Build and run in a Docker container

-YOu can use a Docker Container as a save environment providing all necessary tools to build and run the Battleship application-
+You can use a Docker Container as a save environment providing all necessary tools to build and run the Battleship application-

 ### Run a Docker Container with the gcc image